Raspberry Pi 3b vs 3b+

 The Raspberry Pi is a great device which you can use in infinite ways.
-It’s a cheap, small computer that is energy friendly.
+Recently, the Raspberry Pi 3b+ was released.
+As every Pi, it’s a cheap, small computer that is energy friendly.
 A couple of applications:

 - Home Automation